 Applicants should try and present a strong initial application while still being prepared to go through one or more appeals.
 If an application is initially denied, the claimant may appeal the decision through a “request for reconsideration.”

-Getting the help of a dedicated and understanding SSDI lawyer to guide you through this process can prove essential in presenting a complete and persuasive claim, as well as being prepared to go through one or more appeals as you seek the benefits you need and deserve.
-For more information about how our legal team could help with each step of your Marietta SSDI claim, call today.
+Getting the help of a dedicated and understanding lawyer to guide you through this process can prove essential in presenting a complete and persuasive claim, as well as being prepared to go through one or more appeals as you seek the benefits you need and deserve.
+For more information about how our legal team can help with each step of your Marietta SSDI claim, call today.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).